hezion15272/alx-system_engineering-devops/0x02-shell_redirections/README.md

 file 6-third_line outputs the third line of the file

 file 7-file creates a file that contains a text Holberton School

+file 8-cwd_state writes the results of the command ls -la in a file